FrankDMartinez/emma/design notes.md

 * the way the actual utility of Each Candidate to Each Voter
 * the degree of Voter ignorance
 * the fraction of Voters voting honestly versus voting strategically
-* a collection of statistics for each voting method
+* a collection of statistics for each voting method with respect to this simulated election

 ####Code Outline####